-A multiphase flow can be simultaneous flow of:
+A multiphase flow can be a simultaneous flow of:

 There are many combinations in industrial processes, but the most common being the simultaneous flow of steam and liquid water (as encountered in steam generators and condensers).
-In reactor engineering a great deal of study has been performed on the nature of two-phase flow in case of a loss-of-coolant accident (LOCA), which is an accident of importance in reactor safety and in all thermal-hydraulic analyses (DNBR analyses).
+In reactor engineering, a great deal of study has been performed on the nature of two-phase flow in case of a loss-of-coolant accident (LOCA), an accident of importance in reactor safety, and all thermal-hydraulic analyses (DNBR analyses).

 Characteristics of Two-phase Fluid Flow

-All two-phase flow problems have features which are characteristically different from those found in single-phase problems.
+All two-phase flow problems have features that are characteristically different from those found in single-phase problems.

-- The sound speed changes dramatically for materials undergoing phase change, and can be orders of magnitude different.
+- The sound speed changes dramatically for materials undergoing a phase change and can be orders of magnitude different.
 This significantly influences a flow through an orifice.

 - The relative concentration of different phases is usually a dependent parameter of great importance in multiphase flows, while it is a parameter of no consequence in single-phase flows.

-- The change of phase means flow-induced pressure drops can cause further phase-change (e.g. water can evaporate through an orifice) increasing the relative volume of the gaseous, compressible medium and increasing efflux velocities, unlike single-phase incompressible flow where decreasing of an orifice would decrease efflux velocities.
+- The phase change means flow-induced pressure drops can cause further phase change (e.g.,, water can evaporate through an orifice), increasing the relative volume of the gaseous, compressible medium and increasing efflux velocities, unlike single-phase incompressible flow where decreasing of an orifice would decrease efflux velocities.

 - The spatial distribution of the various phases in the flow channel strongly affects the flow behavior.